mikio-seto/spring-petclinic-jfrog-ci/README.md

 ### Steps:

-1. copy repo in GitHub
+1. Import repository under your account
+  1) Click "+" icon at the top right in any GitHub page, then select "Import repository".
+  2) Enter `https://github.com/mikio-seto/spring-petclinic-jfrog-ci` in The URL for your sourcer repository.
+  3) Name prefered repository name, and click "Begin import" button.

-2. setup Repository in JFrog
+2. Setup Repository in JFrog

 3. CI Tool setup

 4. Assign Action secrets and variables for your preference

 5. Run CI in GitHub Actions

 6. DL docker image and run it in local machine.